Freely-Given-org/Biblelator/Documentation/Installation.md

         inside your BiblelatorFiles folder from step #3.

-7. Install morhgnt Greek Strongs info.
+7. Install morphgnt Greek Strongs info.
     Open https://github.com/morphgnt/strongs-dictionary-xml
     On the right-hand side of the page are links to either:
         a.
 Download (clone) strongs-dictionary-xml with Git (using either HTTPS or SSH (if you have a GitHub account).